 - Loss of appetite

 - Increase in appetite

-- After thirty days from first mating your dogs teats may become more prominent or change colour
+- After thirty days from first mating, your dog’s teats may become more prominent or change color.

 - Weight gain